William Devane: Career

-Later career

 In 2004, Devane appeared in three episodes of Stargate SG-1 as President Henry Hayes and appears in the direct-to-DVD movie Stargate: Continuum.
 He also co-starred in the short-lived sitcom Crumbs and as Brian's real-estate broker father in What About Brian (2006–07).
 In 2008, he appeared in Russ Emanuel's Chasing the Green alongside Jeremy London, Ryan Hurst, and Robert Picardo.
 He also appears as police officer turned psychologist Dr. Dix in the Jesse Stone mystery movies with Tom Selleck.
 In 2010, he appeared in the NCIS episode "Worst Nightmare" as a grandfather who is not what he appears to be, and is actually a former U.S. deep-cover special-operations agent, of a child kidnapped from Marine Corps Base Quantico.
+Also in 2010, Devane guest starred as retired Detective Peters along with Carl Weathers in episode 6 of season 5 of Psych, Viagra Falls.

 In 2012, Devane began a recurring role as Grandpa Edward Grayson on the ABC primetime soap opera Revenge.
 Devane also played the President of the United States in the Christopher Nolan film The Dark Knight Rises.
-Devane reprised his role as James Heller, now President, in the limited-run series 24: Live Another Day, which premiered in May 2014.
+Devane reprised his role as James Heller, now President, in the limited-run series 24: Live Another Day (2014).

-Devane was also part of the regular cast of the sitcom The Grinder.
-He had a cameo role as Williams, as part of NASA, in the 2014 film Interstellar.

-Devane is currently a spokesman for Rosland Capital.